Anonimek123-dev/COSMOS-C/README.md

  - [Docker](https://www.docker.com/) for creating our build-environment.
  - [Qemu](https://www.qemu.org/) for emulating our operating system.
    - Remember to add Qemu to the path so that you can access it from your command-line. ([Windows instructions here](https://dev.to/whaleshark271/using-qemu-on-windows-10-home-edition-4062))
+ >Remember to add the build folder and the x86_64 and kernel folders inside it.

 ## GRUB Configuration